awsdocs/amazon-lumberyard-user-guide/doc_source/lua-scripting-ces-api-ui-uiparticleemittercomponent.md

 eUiParticleCoordinateType GetParticleAccelerationMovementSpace()
 ```

-For possible values for the movement space, see `[GetParticleMovementCoordinateType](#lua-scripting-ces-api-ui-uiparticleemittercomponent-getparticlemovementcoordinatetype)`\.
+For possible values for the movement space, see ``\.

 ### SetParticleAccelerationMovementSpace<a name="lua-scripting-ces-api-ui-uiparticleemittercomponent-setparticleaccelerationmovementspace"></a>